Citroën SM: Performance

 Contemporary automotive journalists were effusive about the SM's dynamic qualities, which were unlike anything they had experienced before.
 The SM provided a combination of comfort, sharp handling, and braking not available in any other car at the time.
 The magazine Popular Science reported that the SM had the shortest stopping distance of any car they had tested.

 Automotive journalists marveled at the resulting ability to travel for hours at 200 km/h in comfort.
 In 1972 Motorsport (U.K.) noted ..."that rare quality of being a nice car to be in at any speed, from stationary to maximum."
 The touring range based on the SM's fuel economy and the large 90 L fuel tank made long, fast, relaxing journeys possible.

 Because the SM had a smaller 170 PS engine than competitors, the acceleration was adequate rather than exemplary – some competitors were quicker.
 Some owners have fitted the similar sized 220 PS Maserati Merak SS engine, which does improve the driving experience considerably.

-Fuel consumption compares favorably to most competitors.
+The fuel consumption compared favorably to its competitors.

 Technical innovations

 The SM combined many unusual and innovative features, some of which were only becoming commonplace on cars manufactured many decades later.
 It borrowed heavily from the innovations introduced on the DS, by including hydro-pneumatic (oleo pneumatic) self-leveling suspension, and self-leveling lights that swiveled with the steering (except in the United States, where these were illegal at the time).

 The SM was Citroën's means of demonstrating just how much power and performance could be accommodated in a front-wheel drive design.
 This was novel, and many technical issues needed to be overcome, especially related to torque steer, where excessive steering feedback affects control of the vehicle.

 A solution was found – no road feedback at all – the driver points and goes, regardless of what the driven wheels are experiencing.
 Hitting a pothole at high speed would not turn the steering wheel in the driver's hands.

-This new type of variable assist power steering was later fitted to the Citroen CX in large numbers and its basic principle has since spread throughout the vehicle production.
+This new type of variable assist power steering was later fitted to the Citroën CX in large numbers and its basic principle has since spread throughout the vehicle production.
 DIRAVI as it was called, allowed great assistance to the motorist while parking, but little assistance at motorway speeds.
 The system adjusts the hydraulic pressure on the steering centering cam according to vehicle speed so that the amount of steering feel remained almost constant at any speed, counteracting the tendency of manual and ordinary power assisted steering to feel light at high speed.
 Thus the car turns easily at low speed, emphasized by high gearing given two turns lock-lock, and relatively more effort is required at higher speed.